You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales ...

 According to Alexa, the two most popular sites in 2012 were Google and Facebook.
 This means that the right amount of SEO and ad placement on those two sites could greatly work to improve the visibility and positive image of a brand.

-An Algorithm is a collection of logical rules that provide a solution to problem.
+An Algorithm is a collection of logical rules that provide a solution to a problem.

 Computer Algorithms are programs that depend on input before a logical sequence can be enacted to solve the problem.
 A search engine Algorithm solves a query by following a number of unambiguous steps to parse through the index and use dynamic scripting to create a search engine results page (SERP).